ryanpeek/radseq/RADSEQ.md

  - `sbatch -t 2880 -p high Concatenate.sh` You might need to hardcode the metadata file into this script.
 11. Keep concatenated files, remove all others.
 They should be something like NAME1_RA.fastq and NAME1_RB.fastq

+**The de novo step is not necessary if a model genome is available (skip to Align individuals to loci)**

 ---

 # DE NOVO ASSEMBLY